kuzzleio/documentation-old/src/sdk-reference/memory-storage/zrange.md

 ---

-## Return value
+## Return Value

 Returns the `MemoryStorage` object to allow chaining.

 ---

-## Callback response
+## Callback Response

-Resolves to an array of objects, each containing the following properties:
+Returns an array of objects, each containing the following properties:

 * `member`: member value in the sorted set
 * `score`: member associated score